 Peter has been married to Frances since 1979, and they have four children and a handful of grandchildren.
-Peter and Frances attend Church of the Saviour in Blockhouse Bay.
+Peter and Frances attend Coast Vineyard in Orewa.

 I love working from a place of conviction – where I get to exercise my beliefs and help others on their journey.

 I have been involved in facilitating and promoting big events for most of my life.
 This includes YFC camps called “Summer Harvest” on the farm we owned.
 I know what it takes to make something happen - from any perspective.
 I have worked at Board level through to sanitation!
 I have been on the platform, dealt with speakers, done advertising and social media, liaised with supporters, handled logistics, overseen youth camp facility development, parked the cars and even cleaned out the sewerage pump.
 The only thing that matters is that we are changing the world, one person at a time!

 Personally, I have enjoyed having a family with Kerrie and all the experiences that raising five children entails.
 We love getting out around the back roads of NZ, camping and being involved with a military vehicles club.
 We have an ex-army 1940 Dodge pickup truck to take our mind off the Auckland routine.

 Since 1994 my primary focus has been with Promise Keepers.
 It started with a visit to PK USA and a conference with 50,000 men in Colorado.
 We came home and initiated powerful Men’s Events here, which continue to impact men.